-- Provide proof of graduation from high school, or equivalency certificate (GED), or if home-schooled provide proof of ACT scores of 19 or above in each subject area and a home-school transcript. - 3.
-Have an official transcript from previous high school(s) mailed or faxed by the granting institution to UA Cossatot; official college transcripts from every college previously attended must be mailed or sent via an approved electronic system (SPEEDE) from the granting institution or hand carried in a sealed envelope from the granting institution to UA Cossatot.

-a.
-Students who have earned a bachelor's degree or higher, are not required to provide high school transcripts or GED information, but must provide official college/university transcripts.
-Students with master's degrees must only provide transcripts from their master's granting institution.

-b.
-Transfer students who have college-level work in reading; English composition, and /or college algebra by a score of 2.0 on a 4.0 scale shall be exempt from providing/taking placement test for reading, English, and mathematics.

-c.
-Transcripts from institutions outside the US must be translated into English and certified as to correctness of translation.

-- Provide proof of TWO (2) immunizations against measles (rubeola) and ONE (1) immunization against rubella and ONE (1) immunization against mumps.
-Students born before January 1, 1957, are not required to provide proof of immunization. - 5.
-Take placement tests as required.
-UA Cossatot accepts ACT or SAT, ASSET and COMPASS.
-ASSET and
+- Provide proof of graduation from high school, or equivalency certificate (GED), or if home-schooled provide proof of ACT scores of 19 or above in each subject area and a home-school transcript. - Have an official transcript from previous high school(s) mailed or faxed by the granting institution to UA Cossatot; official college transcripts from every college previously attended must be mailed or sent via an approved electronic system (SPEEDE) from the granting institution or hand carried in a sealed envelope from the granting institution to UA Cossatot. - a.
+Students who have earned a bachelor's degree or higher are not required to provide high school transcripts or GED information, but must provide official Students with master's college/university transcripts. degrees must only provide transcripts from their master's granting institution. - b.
+Transfer students who have college-level work in reading; English composition, and /or college algebra by a score of 2.0 on a 4.0 scale shall be exempt from providing/taking placement test for reading, English, and mathematics. - c.
+Transcripts from institutions outside the US must be translated into English and certified as to correctness of translation. - Provide proof of TWO (2) immunizations against measles (rubeola) and ONE (1) immunization against rubella and ONE (1) immunization against mumps.
+Students born before January 1, 1957, are not required to provide proof of immunization. - Students are required to provide a copy of their Social Security Card and Photo Identification.

-COMPASS are administered at UA Cossatot.
-Some courses require specific test scores before enrolling.

-6. Students are required to provide a copy of their Social Security Card and Photo Identification.
 Students who do not have a Social Security Card may submit any other state or federal issued identification.
-For Financial Aid purposes; the Admissions Packet is not complete without ALL of the above documents in the student's file.
+For Financial Aid purposes, the Admissions Packet is not complete without ALL of the above documents in the student's file. - Although test scores are not required for admission to the college, some courses require specific placement scores before enrolling.
+UA Cossatot accepts ACT, SAT,

+COMPASS. and ACCUPLACER.
+The ASSET.
+ACCUPLACER is administered at UA Cossatot.